jrrembert/movie-trailers/README.md

 Note: current site is only a POC with hard-coded data.
 Dynamic loading of
       movie data will be built in once account access to the Rotten Tomatoes API is approved.

+For now you can check out the site's WIP [here](https://jrrembert.github.io/movie-trailers).

 ### Installation